Liabilities – add new journal entry

 Copy the Description used in line 1.

 Enter the amount of the invoice in the Credit column.
 This amount will be added to the total of Accounts Payable.

 Click ADD JOURNAL ENTRY in the bottom right corner to save the journals.

-If you had viewed the Trial Balance report before making this entry, you would have seen that the total in Accounts Payable was $1350.
+If you had viewed the Trial Balance report before making this entry, you would have seen a total in Accounts Payable ($1350 in our example).

-Checking the Trial Balance after the entry is complete will reveal that the balance has increased to $2600.
+Checking the Trial Balance after the entry is complete will reveal that the balance has increased by $1250 to $2600.